irsl/dfwfw/CONFIG.md

  - container_internals: Container internal rules
  - container_aliases: Container aliases

+DFWFW tries to open this configuration file from the following location (in that order):
+ - /etc/dfwfw/dfwfw.conf
+ - /etc/dfwfw.conf

 ### initialization

 The initialization key takes JSON hashes of the supported netfilter tables.
 Their values are JSON arrays with the actual